Non-fungible token: Plagiarism and fraud

 There have been cases of artists and creators having their work sold by others as an NFT without permission.
 After the artist Qing Han died in 2020, her identity was assumed by a fraudster and a number of her works became available for purchase as NFTs.
 Similarly, a seller posing as Banksy succeeded in selling an NFT supposedly made by the artist for $336,000 in 2021; the seller refunded the money after the case drew media attention.

-In 2022, it was discovered that as part of their NFT marketing campaign, an NFT company that voice actor Troy Baker announced his partnership with had plagiarized voice lines generated from 15.ai, a free AI text-to-speech project.
+Voiceverse NFT plagiarism scandal

+In January 2022, the first instance of speech synthesis NFT plagiarism and fraud occurred when an NFT company called Voiceverse was discovered to have stolen content from 15.ai, a non-commercial text-to-speech project.
+Log files revealed that Voiceverse had generated voice lines of Twilight Sparkle and Rainbow Dash using 15.ai, pitched them up to sound unrecognizable, promoted them as the byproduct of their own technology, and sold them as NFTs without permission.
+When confronted, Voiceverse stated that someone on their marketing team had used the voice without proper attribution.
+The developer of 15.ai, who had previously stated their opposition to NFTs a month prior to the incident, responded with a tweet saying "Go fuck yourself," which went viral and gained widespread support.

 The anonymity associated with NFTs and the ease with which they can be forged make it difficult to pursue legal action against NFT plagiarists.

 In February 2023, artist Mason Rothschild was ordered to pay $133,000 in damages to Hermès by a New York court, after a jury sided with the copyright holder, for his 2021 digital depictions of the brand's Birkin handbag.

 Some NFT marketplaces responded to cases of plagiarism by creating "takedown teams" to respond to artist complaints.
 The NFT marketplace OpenSea has rules against plagiarism and deepfakes (non-consensual intimate imagery).
 Some artists criticized OpenSea's efforts, saying they are slow to respond to takedown requests and that artists are subject to support scams from users who claim to be representatives of the platform.
 Others argue that there is no market incentive for NFT marketplaces to crack down on plagiarism.